FootprintAI/deepselling/android_README.md

     @Override
     public void onCreate() {
+        super.onCreate();

         onInitTracker();
     }
     private void onInitTracker() {
         ...
         // Track this app install, this will only trigger once per app version.
         TrackHelper.track().download().identifier(new DownloadTracker.Extra.ApkChecksum(this)).with(getTracker());
        ...
     }